Music Video

 History of Music Videos

 In the early days of cartoons, prominent singers would perform their hit songs live on camera between cartoon breaks.
-Walt Disney's Early Animated Films, including the Silly Symphonies Cartoons and, most notably, Fantasia, which included several renditions of classical works, was centered upon the music.
+Walt Disney’s early Animated Films, including the Silly Symphonies Cartoons and, most notably, Fantasia, which included several renditions of classical works, was centred upon the music.
 At first, the Warner Bros.
-Cartoons—which are still referred to as Looney Tunes and Merrie Melodies today—were designed around certain songs from future musical Warner Bros.
+Cartoons—which are still referred to as Looney Tunes and Merrie Melodies today were designed around certain songs from future musical Warner Bros.
 Films.
-Additionally, Live-Action Musical Shorts with well-known performers like Cab Calloway and his Band were shown in cinemas.
+Additionally, Live-Action Musical Shorts with well-known performers like Cab Calloway and his Band were shown in Cinemas.

-A music video's style was also greatly influenced by Musical Films, of which there are many well-known examples.
-These films were produced in the 1930s through the 1950s.
+The style of a Music Video was also greatly influenced by Musical Films, of which there are many well-known examples.
+These Musical Films were produced in the 1930s through the 1950s.
 One of the most well-known instances is the 1985 Mary Lambert-directed music video for Material Girl -Madonna (2013), which was heavily influenced by Jack Cole's rendition of "Diamonds Are a Girl's Best Friend" from the movie Gentlemen Prefer Blondes.
 Several videos featuring Michael Jackson also clearly demonstrate the dance routines from Classic Hollywood Musicals.

 Mainstream Music Videos

 The creation of visually striking effects using methods like picture compositing and the introduction of reasonably priced, user-friendly video recording and editing technology were two major advances in the evolution of the Modern Music Video.
-When high-end color videotape recorders and portable video cameras appeared, many pop groups were able to create promotional films more rapidly and affordably than they could have with film, especially considering the comparatively high expense of utilizing film.
+When high-end colour videotape recorders and portable video cameras appeared, many pop groups were able to create Promotional Films more rapidly and affordably than they could have with film, especially considering the comparatively high expense of utilizing Film.
 This was in line with the DIY mentality of the new wave era.

-During this time, filmmakers and the performers they collaborated with started to explore and develop the genre's form and style.
-They did this by incorporating film and video, employing more complex effects, and giving the music videos a narrative or plot.
-There were occasionally non-representational videos created without the musical performer visible.
+During this time, Film Professionals collaborated with performers and started to explore and develop the genre's form and style.
+They did this by incorporating film and video, employing more complex effects, and giving the Music Videos a narrative or plot.
+There were occasionally non-representational videos created without the Musical Performer visible.

 Bill Konersman's avant-garde 1987 video for Prince's "Sign o' the Times" is a noteworthy example of the non-representational approach.
 It was inspired by Dylan's "Subterranean Homesick Blues" clip and contained just the song's lyrics.